 Pre-Dental Application Process

-The majority of U.S. dental schools require students to apply through the American Association of Dental Schools Application Service (AADSAS): ADEA AADSAS Application, the application is available June 1 - February 1 each year.
-This entails completing one standardized application, which is then processed by ADEA and sent to the individual dental schools you have designated.
+The majority of U.S. dental schools require students to apply through the American Association of Dental Schools Application Service (AADSAS).
+This entails completing one standardized application, which is then processed by AADSAS and sent to the individual mdental schools you have designated.

 Plan on completing the AADSAS application during the summer of the year preceding admission.
 Applications may be submitted beginning mid-June.
 Each school has a specific application deadline, which in noted in the online AADSAS application.
 Consult each dental school’s website for the most accurate deadline dates.
 Since many dental schools have a rolling admission process, begin interviews in September, and admit a large number of highly qualified applicants as early as December 1, it is to your best interest to submit your application early.
 Don’t procrastinate!